Mango Medical Clinic is co-founded by classmates Dr. Dai and Dr. Lin based on their shared vision of longitudinal, evidence-based family practice.

 Dr. Yue (Leo) Dai, Co-founder

 Dr. Dai was born in Heilongjiang, China, grew up in Germany, and immigrated to Canada as a teenager.
 He is fluent in English and Mandarin Chinese.
 He has a background in Pharmaceutical Sciences, received his Medical Doctorate Degree (MD) and Family Medicine Accreditation (CCFP) at UBC.
 Dr. Dai is a Clinical Assistant Professor at the University of British Columbia, Faculty of Medicine.
-He is the Board Vice-Chair of the Division of Family Practice of Burnaby.
+He is enthusiastically involved in leadership as Board Chair of the Division of Family Practice of Burnaby.
 Dr. Dai enjoys spending time with his wife and three children.
 He is passionate about vocal performance and learning new musical instruments.

 Dr. Sheng Ping (Billy) Lin, Co-founder